 One of the main draws of robo-advisors is cost.
 Most platforms require $500 or less to get started and charge modest fees based on the size of your portfolio.
 Fees typically range from 0.25% to 0.5% annually.
 Some robo-advisors charge a fixed monthly subscription fee.

 The drawback to robo-advisors is that you don’t have as much freedom when it comes to choosing your investments.
 The algorithm picks and chooses for you.
 You also have much less human interaction.
 While you can access a live person, you may need to pay extra.

 New Ways to Invest

-When you hear the term “crowdfunding,” you typically think of rewards-based platforms like Kickstarter.
+When you hear the term “crowdfunding,” you might typically think of rewards-based platforms.
 These platforms typically offer a physical item — generally a product the business is raising funds to produce — in exchange for money.

 Equity crowdfunding is a bit different.
 You still provide money, but instead of getting a tangible object, you become a stakeholder in an early-stage company.
 You buy shares in it.
 If the company does well, the value of your shares increases.
 In essence, you share in the success of a business you believe in.

 A benefit to equity crowdfunding is that it’s accessible to everyone — accredited investors and those just looking to invest some money in a new business.
 The minimum investment varies from platform to platform, but many allow you to invest with as little as $100.
 Getting started is easy, too.
 After you sign up with an equity investing platform, you can view the various businesses you can invest in and choose the ones that resonate with you.